buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 *Spells*.
 While holding this rod, you can use two actions to cast one of the following spells from it: Detect Magic, Detect Poison and Disease, or See Invisibility.

 *Protective Aura*.
 With two actions, you can plant the end of the rod in the ground.
-At that point, the rod' \*\*s head emits bright light in a 18-meter radius and dim light for 36 meters.
+At that point, the rod' \*\*s head emits bright light in an 18-meter radius and dim light for 36 meters.
 While in this bright light, you and any friendly creature gain a +1 bonus to Defense and Saving Throws and can sense the location of any invisible hostile creature that is also in the bright light.
 The rod' \*\*s head stops glowing and the effect ends after 10 minutes, or when a creature uses two actions to pull the rod from the ground.
 This property can' \*\*t be used again until the next dawn.

 ### Rod of Security